Spectral Tur\'an-type problems for the $\alpha$-spectral radius of hypergraphs with degree stability: Introduction

 An \emph{$r$-multiset} is a multiset of cardinality $r$.
 An \emph{$r$-pattern} is an ordered pair $P=([l],E)$ where $l$ is a positive integer and $E$ is a set of $r$-multisets with elements from $[l]$.
 Clearly, the $r$-pattern is a generalization of the $r$-graph.
 For convenience, we use $E$ (or an $r$-graph $G$ with $E(G)=E$) to represent the pattern $P$ when the context is clear.
 Given an $r$-graph $H$ and an $r$-pattern $P=([l],E)$, a map $\phi$: $V(H)\rightarrow [l]$ is a \emph{homomorphism} from $H$ to $P$ if the $r$-multiset $\{\phi(v_{1}),\ldots,\phi(v_{r})\}$ belongs to $E$ for every edge $\{v_{1},\ldots,v_{r}\}\in E(H)$.
 We say $H$ is \emph{$P$-colorable} if there is a homomorphism from $H$ to $P$.
 For example, any $l$-partite $r$-graph is $K^{r}_{l}$-colorable, where $K^{r}_{l}$ is the complete $r$-graph on $l$ vertices.
+Denote by $\mathrm{Col}(P)$ the family of all $P$-colorable $r$-graphs.
 The notion of pattern was introduced by Pikhurko \cite{PIK2014} in the study of hypergraph Tur\'an density and has also been utilized in \cite{HLL2023,LP2023}.